tum-esi/RobWoT/virtual_devices_WoT/readme.md

 1. Run the ```npm install``` command to install necessary packages in the repository root directory
 2. Please open the Copperliasim and load the scene file **Virtual_IoT_lab.ttt** or **Virtual_IoT_lab_new.ttt** manually
 3. Enter the **virtual_devices_WoT** folder and run the following command
-4. Don't run two scene and corresponding server at the same time, which will cause port conflict.

 ```
 ts-node virtual_devices_server.ts